jundalisay/spblist/content/en/research/marx/manifesto/chapter-4.md

 - the capitalist revolution in Germany will be the prelude to a proletarian revolution immediately afterwards*.

-> *Superphysics Note: According to our social cycles model, Germany at that time was already leaving its Merchant (Capitalist) Cycle and was entering a Democratic cycle.
+{{< n n="According to our social cycles model, Germany at that time was already leaving its Merchant (Capitalist) Cycle and was entering a Democratic cycle." >}}

 <!-- that is bound to be carried out under more advanced conditions of European civilisation and with a much more developed proletariat than that of England was in the seventeenth, and France in the eighteenth century, and because  -->